SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

      ![Anomalies tab in the Alarm Console with anomaly detected for Average Download Bit Rate of Sector 1](~/user-guide/images/Average_Download_Bit_Rate_Sector_1_alarm_console.png)

    While the drop is significant and caught by anomaly detection, 15 Mbps may not be large enough to cause concern in this context.
-Similar to the previous step, we want to prevent this anomaly from being flagged, but we still want to be notified of larger drops in the future.
+Similar to the previous step, you want to prevent this anomaly from being flagged, but you still want to be notified of larger drops in the future.

 1. In the *Anomalies* tab of the Alarm Console, hover the mouse pointer over the level shift anomaly detected for the *Average Download Bit Rate Sector 1* parameter and select ![the thumbs down icon](~/user-guide/images/Thumbs_Down.png) in the ![Feedback](~/user-guide/images/Feedback_Column.png) column.